-3.2.2 Steps for the disassembly of parts
+913 2.2.2 Steps for the disassembly of parts

-A disassembly step can be defined as an operation that finishes with the removal of a part, and/or with a change of tool.
+A disassembly step can be defined as an operation that finishes with the removal of a part, and/or with a change of tool48.
 Accessing a target part through a reduced number of steps can contribute to make the disassembly process easier, in association with other parameters such as fasteners and connectors used, tools and skills needed.

-Two important definitions can be associated to the definition of disassembly step:

-- The disassembly sequence, which is the order of steps needed to remove a part from a product (which might include the access to fasteners). - The disassembly depth, which is the number of steps required to remove a part from a product.

-The disassembly depth can be obtained by applying the following iterations (Kobayashi and Higashi 2013):

-- 1. Every components that can be removed are set at Level 1 and a list of remaining components is made; - 2.
-Every components that can be removed are set at Level +1 and a list of remaining components is made; - 3.
-Go back to point 2.
+- 918 Two important definitions can be associated to the definition of disassembly step: - 919 919 1.
+The disassembly sequence, which is the order of steps needed to remove a part from a product (which might include the access to fasteners). - 921921922923924925925926927928928929<l - The disassembly depth can be obtained by applying the following iterations (Kobayashi and Higashi 2013): - 925 1: Every components that can be removed are set at Level 1 and a list of remaining 926 components is made; - 927 2: Every components that can be removed are set at Level +1 and a list of remaining components is made; - 929 3: Go back to 2.

-The analysis of disassembly sequences and depths is fundamental to assess the effort required to access and/or replace priority parts.
-Although it does not consider other characteristics affecting the ease of removing parts or the effort needed, the disassembly sequence and depth can influence the time needed to repair the product and, potentially, the cost of the repair/upgrade operation.
+Although this concept in principle does consider neither other characteristics that can affect the ease of removing components nor the effort needed, the analysis of disassembly sequences and depths is fundamental to assess the effort required to access and/or replace priority parts.
+This can influence the time needed to repair the product and, potentially, the cost of the repair/upgrade operation.

-The repair/upgrade operation can be facilitated by the availability of information about the steps needed to disassemble specific parts, as well as by design options where the number of disassembly steps is reduced.
-Optimal disassembly sequences can be for instance found through process simulation (Go et al. 2012) or on through the analysis of their relative accessibility and importance (Kobayashi and Higashi 2013).
+935 The repair/upgrade operation can be facilitated by the availability of information about the 936 steps needed to disassemble specific parts, as well as by design options where the number of 937 disassembly steps is reduced.
+Optimal disassembly sequences can be for instance found 938 through process simulation (Go et al. 2012) or on through the analysis of their relative 939 accessibility and importance (Kobayashi and Higashi 2013).

-By definition, disassembly has to be reversible, i.e. to enable re-assembly without causing damages to functional parts of the product.
-Depending on its relevance and on the availability of information, the analysis of disassembly steps could also include the reassembly process.

-According to a study from WRAP (2011), it is a common practice to use clips as joint technique for the cover of the TV.
-According to industry the use of clips reduces the effort for disassembly.
-On the other hand, consumer organizations claim that these are more prone to break and can increase the risk of damaging the TV when opening the device for repair.

-The WRAP (2011) study also encountered difficulties to find fastening points in mid to high-cost models.
-In favour, all the models assessed in their study used standard screws which allow disassembly and reassembly.
-A part from screws and clips, some manufacturers use adhesives to fix the back cover, which makes disassembly practically impossible, according to an NGO.
+940 By definition, disassembly has to be reversible, i.e. to enable re-assembly without causing 941 damages to functional parts of the product.
+Depending on its relevance and on the availability 942 of information, the analysis of disassembly steps could also include the reassembly process.
+943 According to a study from WRAP (2011), it is a common practice to use clips as joint 944 technique for the cover of the TV, which increase the risk of damage when opening it for 945 repair.
+They also encountered difficulties to find fastening points in mid to high-cost models.
+946 In favour, all the models assessed in their study used standard screws which allow 947 disassembly and reassembly.
+A part from screws and clips, some manufacturers use adhesives 948 to fix the back cover, which makes disassembly practically impossible, according to an NGO.